commercetools/commercetools-payone-integration/README.md

 ### Paypal Sandbox Accounts

-To test with Paypal, you need seperate Sandbox Buyer credentials.
-This is due to parallel execution of the functional tests which is somehow influencing the browser sessions when simulating the click through.
+To test with Paypal, you need Sandbox Buyer credentials.

 For the time being, the following sandbox buyers are used
 - for Paypal Authorization